JhnOkall/avenuefashion/README.md

 ### Admin Dashboard

 - **Analytics Overview**: A dashboard with key metrics like total revenue, sales volume, new customers, and revenue-over-time charts.
-- **Product Management**: Full CRUD functionality for products, managed through a paginated and searchable data table, with an integrated **Cloudinary image uploader** and preview.
+- **Advanced Product Management**: Full CRUD functionality for both simple and variable products.
+- **Dynamic Variation Builder**: An intuitive interface to define variation types (e.g., "Color", "Size") and their options, which automatically generates all possible variant combinations for management.
+- **Inline Variant Editing**: Admins can set unique prices, stock levels, SKUs, and upload specific images for each individual product variant.
 - **Order Management**: View and update the fulfillment status of all customer orders, which dynamically updates the customer's visual timeline.
 - **User Management**: View all users and manage their roles (e.g., promote a user to admin).
 - **Voucher Management**: Create and manage percentage-based or fixed-amount discount codes.